shivannis/xandr-docs-public/xandr-docs/articles/invest/completed-creative-audits-report.md

 # Microsoft Invest - Completed creative audits report

-The Completed Creative Audits Report provides insight into the number of creatives that have completed the Xandr audit process, and the associated charges.
+The Completed Creative Audits Report provides insight into the number of creatives that have completed the Microsoft Advertising audit process, and the associated charges.
 Use this report to find out:

 - The number of creatives that have been audited over a given time frame
 - The number of creatives that have been audited for a specific advertiser